makhortheeight/rowland-quantsec/README.md

 BAM files are then indexed using a samtools command.

 Future analysis is applied after this pipeline --> FeatureCounts.sh script is included in directory, but is never called.
+An example of a full post-pipeline analysis can be found at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8791942/

 # fa.gz files that are used as reference